Valuations for insurance purposes

 The risk of getting it wrong

 Businesses usually run into problems when they are needing a quick claim process, and it transpires that there is no solid basis for the declared insurance values.
 In this case, ensuing investigations by the insurer can lead to a protracted claims process and delayed settlements which can take months or even years.

-If the property and business has been underinsured, even if unintentionally, the insurer may decide that the underinsurance is deliberate and refuse to pay the claim at all.
+If the property and business have been underinsured, even if unintentionally, the insurer may decide that the underinsurance is deliberate and refuse to pay the claim at all.
 This is an extreme case, but it can happen.
-On the other hand, if the insurer does decide to pay, despite the underinsurance, the pay out will not cover the full loss and the business will need to make up the shortfall.
+On the other hand, if the insurer does decide to pay, despite the underinsurance, the payout will not cover the full loss and the business will need to make up the shortfall.